 Here is a video explaining the above steps:

 FAQ on Qatar GCC Residents’ Visa

-Can GCC residents get a Qatar visa on arrival?
+Can GCC residents get a Qatar visa?

 A single-entry visa to Qatar can be obtained for a fee of QAR 100.
 The fee is payable by credit or debit card.

 How long is the GCC Residents Visa issued?

 A GCC resident visa to Qatar is a single entry visa valid for 30 days.

 Do GCC citizens need visas to enter Qatar?